-At the conclusion of fiscal year 2017-18, the MRC's combined governmental funds reported an ending fund balance of \$564,408, a slight increase from the prior year fund balance of \$559,023.
-The increase in fund balance is primarily driven by facade loans being paid back in full.
+At the conclusion of fiscal year 2019-20, the MRC's combined governmental funds reported an ending fund balance of \$331,909, a decrease from the prior year fund balance of \$488,476.
+The decrease in fund balance is primarily driven by projects within the District.
+Additionally, in order to effectively manage the interest costs for the Line of Credit, it was Management's desire to keep Ending Fund Balances at a conservative level.
 The combination of grants and loans, debt service, and administrative expenses exceeded property tax, assessments, and other revenues.
 Assessments refer to payments from borrowers for their loans from the MRC associated with the facade improvement program.